Shubhamshrimali/Computer-pointer-controller/README.md

   - The total inference time is : 1.259327sec
   - The total FPS is : 9.445078fps

-- FP16:
-  - The total model loading time is : 0.83298sec
-  - The total inference time is : 1.086544sec
-  - The total FPS is : 9.923655fps

-- INT8:
-  - The total model loading time is : 0,870566sec
-  - The total inference time is : 1.023654sec
-  - The total FPS is : 9.954624fps

-I also ran the model on an INtel HD Graphics 620 and the results are the following
-- FP32:
-  - The total model loading time is : 15.65994sec
-  - The total inference time is : 12.032688sec
-  - The total FPS is : 2.47852fps

-- FP16:
-  - The total model loading time is : 16.233607sec
-  - The total inference time is : 12.24576sec
-  - The total FPS is : 2.755961fps

 ## Results
-As we can see from the above results, models with lower precision gives us better inference time but they loose in accuracy.
+As we can see the results, models with lower precision gives us better inference time but they loose in accuracy.
 This happens because lower precision model uses less memory and they are less computationally expensive.

 ## Stand Out Suggestions
 I tried different precision to models to improve inference time and accuracy.
 Also i am allowing user to select video or camera as input file to the application.